rjsduf0503/flutter_logger/README.md

     // add FlutterLogger() to your top of you app in any child
     chidren: [
         // ...
+        /* REQUIRED */
         FlutterLogger(),
         // ...
     ]

 // for app logs
 // when error occurs in your application, you can see app logs

-  // for client logs
+// for network logs
 void didChangeDependencies() {
     super.didChangeDependencies();
     WidgetsBinding.instance.addPostFrameCallback((_) {
+        // network log case 1
         // then call clientLogger.${method}('url', {data, ...})
         clientLogger.get('exampleURL');

         // ...
+        // network log case 2
         // or make your own dio communication method just by insert ClientLogIntercepter() doDioCommunication('exampleURL2', data: "data");
     });